avencat/spider/docs/protocol.md

 ### Client commands
 Command | Parameters | Description
 ------- | ---------- | -----------
-GREET | Username | Asking connection when no ID is known by the client HELLO | ID | Asking the connection with known ID
+GREET | Username, Public_key | Asking connection when no ID is known by the client HELLO | ID | Asking the connection with known ID
 WORD | Len_title, Len_content, Title, Content | Sending logged data for a word
 BREAK | Len_title, Len_content, Title, Content | Sending logged data for a breaking or special character